I am off to film some more videos.

 Level 1 – Stability Ball Hamstring Curl

-Donnalee stays in the same position.
-She lifts her sit up a little bit and pull the ball with her heels and bring it towards her sit and then back out.
+Stay in the same position.
+Lift your seat up a little bit, pull the ball with your heels towards her seat, and then return back out.

 Stability Ball Hamstring Curl (Level 1)

-She maintains that plank position as she pulls the ball in and back out.
-With this exercise, she’s working on her hamstrings while she’s working on her core area.
+Maintain that plank position as you pull the ball in and back out.
+With this exercise, you’re working on your hamstrings while you’re working on your core area.

 Level 2 – Single Leg Hamstring Curl

-To progress and to make it more challenging for the hips stabilizers, you can move on to the Single Leg Hamstring Curl.
+To increase the difficulty and make it more challenging for the hips stabilizers, you can move onto the Single Leg Hamstring Curl.

 Stability Ball Single Leg Hamstring Curl (Level 2)

-You are lifting the leg up, curling as you pull the ball with your heels towards you and back.
-Just go through that movement.
+Lift the leg up, curling as you pull the ball with your heels towards you, and return back.

 #3 – Stability Ball Plank

-The third one is on a different position.
-With the first two, you’re like working on posterior chain work, so working on the muscles on the back part of the body.
+This third exercise is in a different position.
+With the first two, you’re working on posterior chain work, so working on the muscles on the back part of the body.
 With the ball plank, you will be on top of the ball.

 Level 1 – Stability Ball Plank

-Donnalee is going to roll on top of the ball and bring the ball to maybe about knee or shin height and she’s going to maintain that Plank Position.
-She’s tightening up her abdominal area, her head is in good alignment, and she’s looking down to her hands.
-She can start with just holding that position.
+Roll on top of the ball and bring the ball to about knee or shin height.
+Maintain that Plank Position.
+Tighten up your abdominal area, with your head in good alignment.
+Start with just holding that position.